Christmas travel chaos for millions as UK’s two busiest train stations to shut

 Christmas travel chaos for millions as the UK’s two busiest train stations to shut

-Exclusive: Millions of passengers will be hit by the closure of Liverpool Street and Paddington stations in London, plus distruption at other locations
+Exclusive: Millions of passengers will be hit by the closure of Liverpool Street and Paddington stations in London, plus disruption at other locations

 Your support helps us to tell the story